webyrd/underconstraints/README.md

 Underconstraints for miniKanren, inspired by a conversation with Youyou Cong about the `presento` constraint (a dual to the `absento` constraint) in miniKanren, from the mkTut tutorial I gave at <Programming 2023> in Tokyo.

-`underconstraint` -- a constraint that is necessary, but not sufficient.
+The `faster-minikanren-with-underconstraints` code is modified from Michael Ballantyne's `https://github.com/michaelballantyne/faster-miniKanren`.

+An `underconstraint` is a constraint that is *necessary*, but not *sufficient*.
+An underconstaint may (or may not!) result in a computation with no answer "failing fast".
+Otherwise, a sound use of underconstraints should not affect the semantics of a relational program in any way.

 Underconstrained constraints can be safely checked independently of each other, without worrying about constraint interaction.
 This may